venusmailsgit/myapprepo/README.md

 2. As part of the pipeline,
     1. Check out the code
     2. Build it
-    3. Test using SonarQube (optional)
+    3. Check using SonarQube (optional)
-    4. Test it
+    4. Test the API
     5. Create Docker image of the same
     6. Push to Docker Hub
     7. Notify once the build is completed